Dangerous & Deadly Animals in Australia

 Types of Injury Inflicted by Australian Animals How Dangerous Animals Inflict Harm

-We have grouped animals according to their modus operandi — ie how do they inflict death and injury on humans.
+We have grouped animals according to how they inflict death and injury on humans.

 Venom - Typically the most deadly animals inflict their injury by stinging or biting, and injecting toxins into their victims which results in the victim's death.